Past events

 {{ time.start_TS | TS2dateFormat('YYYY') }}

-Current crises of democracy are rooted in long-suppressed distortions.
-In the 1990s, these were concealed by promises of growth, but now contradictions between democracy and the market economy are erupting with anti-democratic force.
-The East German experience shows how transformation/change can succeed – or fail.
-Climate change, artificial intelligence, demographic ageing – our society will have to prepare for many changes.
+The current crises of democracy go way back to the 1990s.
+Back then, many people experienced the transformation as the shock that the introduction of capitalism was for them.
+Long concealed by promises of growth, contradictions between democracy and the market economy are now erupting with force.
+The East German experience shows that change can succeed – or fail.

 In an interview with journalist Georg Diez, sociologist Steffen Mau answers questions on the path from transformation shock to transformation knowledge.